 Planting A Garden

-You will have the opportunity to connect with nature in a whole different way than the previously mentioned hobbies.
+If you’re physically able, gardening will give you the opportunity to connect with nature in a whole different way than the previously mentioned hobbies.
 This is a relaxing hobby that can help keep you healthy.
 Whether you plant an herb garden on your patio or a raised garden bed in your yard, you are sure to love the rewards for tending to your plants.
+Tomatoes in particular are easy to grow with the right fertilizer, along with other veggies like lettuce, cucumbers, carrot, garlic, potatoes, etc. Get a nice soft pad for your knees while you work the garden, some gloves, and a good attitude, and you can’t go wrong.

 Everyone Say “Cheese”